Counting Patterns in Degenerate Graphs in Constant Space: DAG Treedepth

-\begin{remark} Notice that the definition of DAG treedepth is analogous to the definition of treedepth except that at each step we can delete a source and all non-sources reachable from it instead of only a single node.
-For DAG treedepth, the nodes of the DAG elimination forest correspond exactly to the sources in the DAG. \end{remark}
+\begin{remark} Notice that the definition of DAG treedepth is analogous to the definition of treedepth except that at each step we can delete a source and all non-sources reachable from it, instead of only a single node.
+For DAG treedepth, the nodes of the DAG elimination forest correspond exactly to the DAG's sources. \end{remark}

 \begin{observation} ~\Cref{fig:dadexample} shows two examples where the treedepth is unbounded.
 For instance, cliques and complete bipartite graphs have unbounded treedepth.
 However, the DAG treedepth of a clique is 1, and for complete bipartite graphs, it is 2. \end{observation}